shopot/nodejs2023Q2-service/README.md

 npm install
 ```

-Create .env file (based on .env.example): ./.env
+Create .env file (based on .env.example)

-you can change port number in .env file
+and you can change port number in .env file

 ```
 cp .env.example .env